 a.
 Your subscription will end on the last day of your subscription period.

 b.
-Monthly subscriptions cancelled during the minimum term, will end on the last day of your subscription period, being three months after your activation date.
+Monthly subscriptions cancelled during the minimum term, will end on the last day of your minimum period.
 Your card will continue to be charged the monthly fee.

 c.
 You will continue to receive access to the subscription Services during your subscription period.